 Depression is unfortunately only one of the invisible symptoms affecting your mental health.

 With fibromyalgia, running away is definitely out of the question.
-So we are left with the fighting reflex.
-Except that fighting means tensing up, and tensing up means added pain.
-It is then normal for fibromyalgia patients to constantly feel nervous about the world out there, for fear or having to “fight.”
+So we are left with the righting reflex.
+Except that fighting means tensing up and tensing up means added pain.
+It is then normal for fibromyalgia patients to constantly feel nervous about the world out there, for fear of having to “fight.”

 If you add on the general soreness and the recurring headaches, your head is soon filled with negative thoughts on the verge of spiraling out of control.